Daniel Nass

 Biography

-A member of ASCAP and the American Composers Forum, Nass has received various awards and recognitions, including ASCAP awards, as well as invitations to SEAMUS and SCI national conferences, the Seoul International Computer Music Festival, the International Computer Music Conference in Singapore, and the SPARK Festival in Minneapolis.
-He has been awarded prizes in the ISU Carillon Composition Competition, the UMKC Chamber Music Composition Competition, and was one of three composers awarded a commission to write a new choral work for the Young New Yorkers’ Chorus.
-Other recent commissions include One-Dog Canoe (Friends of the Minnesota Orchestra), Katla the Hag and Her Magic Britches and Shadows of Shadow Passing (Zeitgeist), …And the Sound is Thunder (Seen/Heard Trio), and Songs of Cowboys and Hobos (the dream songs project).
+Nass has received various awards and recognitions, including prizes in the ISU Carillon Composition Competition, the UMKC Chamber Music Composition Competition, the Minneapolis SongSLAM Competition, and was one of three composers awarded a commission to write a new choral work for the Young New Yorkers’ Chorus.
+Other recent commissions include Animal Songs (Schubert Club), Música Para El Pez Vela (Unheard-of), One-Dog Canoe (FRIENDS of the Minnesota Orchestra), Katla the Hag and Her Magic Britches and Shadows of Shadow Passing (Zeitgeist).
 His works are distributed through his self-publishing company, Daniel Nass Music, and professional recordings are available on the Innova, Crescent Phase, and Avid Sound Records labels.

-A native of Howard Lake, Minnesota, Nass holds a Bachelor of Arts in Music Theory and Composition from Saint Olaf College, a Master of Music in Composition from the University of Missouri – Kansas City Conservatory of Music, and a Doctorate of Musical Arts in Composition from the University of Texas at Austin.
+A native of Howard Lake, Minnesota, Nass holds a Bachelor of Arts in Music Theory and Composition from Saint Olaf College, a Master of Music in Composition from the University of Missouri–Kansas City Conservatory of Music, and a Doctorate of Musical Arts in Composition from the University of Texas at Austin.
 Past teachers include Kevin Puts, Donald Grantham, James Mobberley, Chen Yi, and Peter Hamlin.
+He currently lives in Lowertown St. Paul and serves as a Senior Producer at YourClassical Minnesota Public Radio.

 Artist Statement